 - 3.13 It should be noted that students may still be eligible even if they do not satisfy the residence criteria above.
-These groups include: - EU nationals with settled status - Refugees, their spouses/civil partners, children or stepchildren - Persons who have been informed by the Home Office that although they do not qualify as a refugee, they have been granted Humanitarian Protection, their spouses/civil partners, children or stepchildren; - EEA migrant workers, Swiss employed person, their spouses/civil partners and children and stepchildren; - Child of Swiss national; - Child of Turkish Worker. - 3.14 For further advice on students resident in Scotland, Wales or Northern Ireland on the first day of the course, please contact the Scottish Government, the Welsh Government or the Northern Irish Executive. - 3.15 The information contained in SFE guidance on nationality, Immigration and asylum etc. represents SFE's understanding of the situation.
+These groups include: - EU nationals with settled status - Irish citizens who normally live in the UK or N. Ireland for the three years before the first day of the first academic year of the course - Refugees, their spouses/civil partners, children or stepchildren - Persons who have been informed by the Home Office that although they do not qualify as a refugee, they have been granted Humanitarian Protection, their spouses/civil partners, children or stepchildren: - EEA migrant workers, Swiss employed person, their spouses/civil partners and children and stepchildren; - · Child of Swiss national; - · Child of Turkish Worker. - 3.14 For further advice on students resident in Scotland, Wales or Northern Ireland on the first day of the course, please contact the Scottish Government, the Welsh Government or the Northern Irish Executive. - 3.15 The information contained in SFE guidance on nationality, Immigration and asylum etc. represents SFE's understanding of the situation.
 Administrators should satisfy themselves that they have understood the applicable law and practice when making their assessments.